RichardGSchmidt/GroundGrowing/README.md

 This project is not completed, but is still usable.
-This is also the working copy as well, so things may break / change without notice as I attempt to improve it and notes to myself all throughout the code.
+This is also the working copy as well, so things may break / change without notice as I attempt to improve it.
+There will also be notes to myself all throughout the code.

 It currently uses the #region style organization, so the code looks best in Visual Studio; where